3phedra/bg3-coop-dialog-edits/README.md

 ## Installation

 Install the .pak however you usually install .paks, I recommend BG3MM.
 Or use the loose files directly in the Data directory.

+## Usage

+This will change a lot as I add more polish.
+At present, the host-controlled character will be given an ample amount of toggles:

+- Dialog leadership determination methods (exclusive with one another):
+  - Vanilla (Dialog starter leads dialog, but listeners will still be force-pulled in)
+  - Random (Leadership is rolled amongst actively controlled characters)
+  - Charisma (Same as Random, except taking charisma stat into account)
+  - Initiative (Same as Charisma, except taking initiative stat into account)
+- Mod preferences
+  - Enable/Disable dialog hand-off when talking to follower NPCs
+  - Enable/Disable mod features to 35 distance units.
+(Roughly translates to meters).
+    - TODO: Make this a client preference
+  - Enable/Disable leadership roll opt-in.
+    - Dialog leadership will only be determined amongst listeners who toggle the passive on their end
+    - If noone opts in, dialog leadership falls back to vanilla method
+    - If only one person opts in, they'll be the defacto overall dialog leader
+  - Disable the mod and all of its features
+    - TODO: Make this a client preference

+## Todo

+Short-to-midterm I will look for more appropriate icons for the toggles to be more easily distinguishable.
+Further, I need to check which DB to query on whether a dialog target has special dialog with a party member.

+Mid-dialog changes unfortunately require a lot more work on the side of BG3SE, so anything involving this is more of a long term todo.